marekbeckmann/Secure-Debian-Script/README.md

 ## 2. Running the script

-If you downloaded the script via git, change into the automatedlinuxsecurity directory.
-If you downloaded the script via my official server, you have to unzip the archive and then change into the new directory.
-Now change the permissions on the script
+If you downloaded the script via git, change into the `Secure-Debian-10-Script` directory.
 ```
 sudo chmod +x secure-debian-10.sh
 ```